 I find this work profoundly rewarding, and I am honored to be trusted with each client’s unique story.
 In exchange, I bring my natural warmth, presence, life experience, authenticity, humor, and playfulness into the therapeutic relationship.
 I will help you harness the strengths you already possess to inject more hope, joy, and meaning into your life.
 I invite you to come in and see if we are a good fit!

 individuals/families affected by incarceration

 Payment & Insurance Information:

-She will soon be in network with careFirst/BCBS insurance
+Rachel is in network with careFirst/BCBS insurance plans.

 cash, Check & Major Credit Cards are all accepted.

 When I am not in the office, I’m usually spending time with my family or friends.
 My two curious and very energetic sons keep me on my toes.
 I love being out in nature, reading, and going to see bands.
 I’m passionate about social justice issues, particularly those affecting marginalized populations in Baltimore, so I try to stay engaged in city life and in efforts to make positive change.
 My favorite hobby is ice hockey; the rink is my happy place.

 I have a Master of Science in Counseling from Johns Hopkins University.
 My counseling history consists of work with incarcerated men and with adults and adolescents in a private practice setting.
 Before becoming a professional counselor, I received a B.S. in Psychology from Duke University, and then a Ph.D. in Biological Anthropology from New York University.
 I worked in research for about a decade, focusing on topics including evolutionary theory, biological bases of temperament and stress response, behavioral genetics, and ethical issues in genetics research and testing.
 I am thrilled to have come full circle back to the mental health field and to be pursuing my passion.